jacovis/Javi.FFmpeg/README.md

 ## Acknowledgments

 The code in this package is based on the work from [AydinAdn/MediaToolkit](https://github.com/AydinAdn/MediaToolkit)<br>
-This code is a heavily simplified and refactored version where functions based on FFmpeg functionality have become calls to the ffmpeg commandline using command line options.
+This code is a heavily simplified and refactored version where nethods based on FFmpeg functionality have become calls to the ffmpeg commandline using command line options.
 Custom command lines for use with ffmpeg are available on lots of support sites such as stackoverflow, experts-exchange and a multitude of blogs.
-These custom command can be easily implemented using method FFmpeg.Run.<br>
+A custom command can be easily implemented using method FFmpeg.Run.<br>
 <br>
 Support for retrieving meta data from media files has been deleted.
 If meta data retrieval is required, I suggest to use [Javi.MediaInfo](https://github.com/jacovis/Javi.MediaInfo).